 Not everyone uses Google Chrome or Safari.
-There are 4-5 options in the market which will more or less cover everything; however, you need to be prepared for everything if you wish to run a successful e-commerce business.
+There are 4-5 options in the market that will more or less cover everything; however, you need to be prepared for everything if you wish to run a successful e-commerce business.

-Basically, your website should look like an app when opened on a browser on a mobile phone or tablet.
+Your website should look like an app when opened on a browser on a mobile phone or tablet.

 Do your customers feel secure about buying from you?

 Are there details subjected to the utmost level of security?

 Are your admin credentials all safe and locked?

 Use credible scanning tools to check your website for any security pitfalls that might be there.
 Always go for a detailed security report not just on your website but on your server as well.

 Do background checks judiciously and don’t be afraid to ask questions if you’ve partnered up with somebody.
 Since a lot of money is involved, given the online business nature, you wouldn’t want to be duped off of something you deserve given the online business nature.